Selling Your Home to a Buyer with FHA or VA Financing

 Article by Deb Staley

 A popular home loan program with veterans is a VA loan and a common loan program for first-time homebuyers is an FHA loan.
 As a seller, with all things being equal, your best offer is from a cash buyer.
-With the high cost of housing now, those offers aren’t very common.
 The next best offer is from a buyer with a conventional mortgage loan.
-Selling your home to a buyer with an FHA or VA loan can be a fraught process.
+Selling your home to a buyer with FHA or VA financing can be a fraught process.
 This is my own opinion based on my experiences as a Johnson County, Kansas real estate agent for many years.

 When I list a home for sale, I display “Cash” or “Conventional” in the multiple listing service (MLS) most of the time.
 This eliminates the extra headaches for my sellers.
 However, it may limit your number of potential buyers if your home is in a price range where this type of loan program is common.
 This is just one of the many things to think about when listing your home for sale.
 I will always give you a list of all homes that sold in your area in the past year (“comparables”) so that we can see what kinds of loan programs are typically used.